jkempf42/kube-volttron/gateway-node/README.md

 `spec.template.containers.image` key, which is currently set to `jkempf42/public-repo:<image type tag>`, with your own repository and image tag.

-### Volttron Central microservice manifests
+### Vcentral microservice manifests

+The vcentral manifests are provided for testing purposes only.
+If you brought up Volttron on your central node, you should deploy vcentral on the gateway node.
 The Volttron Central microservice requires the following two manifests:

-- `vcentral-deploy.yml`: This sets up a K8s `Deployment` for a vcentral Volttron Central microservice with an SQL Lite historian.
+- `vcentral-deploy.yml`: This sets up a Kubernetes `Deployment` for a vcentral Volttron Central microservice with an SQL Lite historian.
 The deployment has only one replica.
 The
-K8s `Deployment` restarts the pod if it crashes.
+Kubernetes `Deployment` restarts the pod if it crashes.
 The database is not exported from the container so the data won't be saved if you bring down the gateway node.

 - `vcentral-service.yml`: This defines a `ClusterIP` type service for vcentral, but